Application of Physics-Informed Neural Networks in Removing Telescope Beam Effects: Acknowledgements

 \section{Acknowledgements}

-This research was partially supported by National Key R\&D Program of China (No. 2022YFB4501405), and Zhejiang Provincial Natural Science Foundation of China (No. LY24A030001), and Key R\&D Program of Zhejiang (No. 2024SSYS0012).
+This work was supported by National Key R\&D Program of China (No. 2023YFE0110500), by the Leading Innovation and Entrepreneurship Team of Zhejiang Province of China (No. 2023R01008), by Zhejiang Provincial Natural Science Foundation of China (No. LY24A030001), and by Key R\&D Program of Zhejiang (No. 2024SSYS0012).